JamesWRC/seerr/README.md

+## Changes made in this fork:
+The sum of all changes below are in the [jwrc/build](https://github.com/JamesWRC/seerr/tree/jwrc/build) branch, which is (manually) kept upto date with the upstream develop branch.

+#### sameSite
+Before:
+- The `SameSite` value in the cookie would be either lax or strict.
+Strict only if CSRF protection is on.

+After:
+- The `SameSite` value in the cookie is either none or strict.
+Strict only if CSRF protection is on.

 <div align="center">⚠️ <strong>NOTE:</strong> We are currently in the process of merging Overseerr and Jellyseerr into this unified repository.</div>

 <h1 align="center" style="font-size: 4em;">🚧 Seerr</h1>